 - Bandwidth throttling: ISPs may intentionally slow down your Internet connection to regulate network traffic or reduce bandwidth congestion.
 For example, ISPs may block or reduce the speed of P2P or even Youtube traffic.
-In this case, a VPN for torrenting or a Youtube VPN may be the solution for bypassing the restrictions and get higher speeds.
+In this case, a VPN for torrenting, connection to an obfuscated server, or a Youtube VPN may be the solution for bypassing the restrictions and get higher speeds.

 - Government surveillance and censorship: If you are located in China or Iran, you may experience slow connections due to Internet censorship.
 Accessed content is filtered and monitored, resulting in lower download speed.

 Does a VPN slow down your Internet connection?

 A Virtual Private Network (VPN) acts as an intermediate between a device (computer, mobile phone, tablet) and the Internet.
 When the VPN is turned on, the data sent to the Internet is first transferred to the VPN server using an encrypted connection.